mtconnect/standard_doc_generator/markdown_documentation/assets/main_flattened.md

 This Material and all MTConnect Specifications and Materials are provided "as is" and MTConnect Institute and {{term(AMT)}}, and each of their respective members, officers, affiliates, sponsors and agents, make no representation or warranty of any kind relating to these materials or to any implementation of the MTConnect Specifications or Materials in any product, including, without limitation, any expressed or implied warranty of noninfringement, merchantability, or fitness for particular purpose, or of the accuracy, reliability, or completeness of information contained herein.
 In no event shall MTConnect Institute or {{term(AMT)}} be liable to any user or implementer of MTConnect Specifications or Materials for the cost of procuring substitute goods or services, lost profits, loss of use, loss of data or any incidental, consequential, indirect, special or punitive damages or other direct damages, whether under contract, tort, warranty or otherwise, arising in any way out of access, use or inability to use the MTConnect Specification or other MTConnect Materials, whether or not they had advance notice of the possibility of such damage.

+The normative XMI is located at the following URL: [`MTConnectSysMLModel.xml`](https://model.mtconnect.org/MTConnectSysMLModel.xml)

 # Purpose of This Document

-This document, {{citetitle(MTCPart4)}} of the MTConnect Standard, details information that is common to all types of {{termplural(Asset)}}.
+This document, {{package(Asset Information Model)}} of the MTConnect Standard, details information that is common to all types of {{termplural(Asset)}}.
 Part 4.0 of the MTConnect Standard provide semantic models for entities that are used in the manufacturing process, but are not considered to be a piece of equipment.
 These entities are defined as {{termplural(Asset)}}.
 These {{termplural(asset)}} may be removed from a piece of equipment without detriment to the function of the equipment and can be associated with other pieces of equipment during their lifecycle.
 The data associated with these {{termplural(asset)}} may be retrieved from multiple sources that are each responsible for providing their knowledge of the {{term(asset)}}.

 # Terminology and Conventions

-Refer to Section 3 of {{citetitle(MTCPart1)}} for a dictionary of terms, reserved language, and document conventions used in the MTConnect Standard.
+Refer to {{package(Fundamentals)}} for a dictionary of terms, reserved language, and document conventions used in the MTConnect Standard.

 {{printglossary[title=General Terms, type=general]()}}
 {{printglossary[title=Information Model Terms, type=informationmodel]()}}